 Another Revolutionary Wars battle: the Brits battle the French in Belgium in 1794 (I think!)

 Some kind of WW2 Big Battle game.
-Apologies, can't recall the detials of this one.
+Apologies, can't recall the details of this one (a kind person in the comments said this is Not Quite Meechanized).
+It is Eastern Front, 1943 perhaps.

 Nice models, but this one escapes me, apologies.